 -

-Alia Zaal’s solo exhibition, In Plain Sight, consists of paintings on canvas, paper, and ceramic tiles that depict intimate fragments and extracts of landscapes beloved by the artist.
+Alia Zaal’s solo exhibition, In Plain Sight, consists of 26 artworks, including paintings on canvas, paper, and ceramic tiles that depict intimate fragments and extracts of landscapes beloved by the artist.
 Highlighting details of familiar plants, trees, and flora from the scrublands of Khawaneej, a suburb in Dubai, and the mangroves and mudflats of Abu Dhabi’s coastline, the works present a mediation on site-specificity and lived experience rather than romantic scenes of territory.
-Zaal’s paintings depart from traditional landscape portraiture, which is usually marked by elements such as a sweeping horizon line, a majestic sky, or a tree or shrub rendered in its entirety.
-Works such as Ghaf Memory in Biarritz (2026) and Al Shelaylah Light (2026) foreground and approximate a subjective, enigmatic reading of the landscape.
+For the artist, these fragments of the landscape serve a broader commentary on vision and memory.

 -